apazga/smappee-domoticz-bash/README.md

 6) Edit required variables in `smappee_bash_extractor.sh` script.
 You should configure all variables included in "User configurable values zone".
   **WARNING**: Check twice the idx for each variable in your Domoticz Device list to ensure all match, to avoid "pushing" data to a different sensor

   First enable the values you want to use in Domoticz.
-Every variable has its own "DOMOTICZ_XXXX_ENABLE". e.g.:
+Every variable has its own `DOMOTICZ_XXXX_ENABLE`. e.g.:
   ```bash
   DOMOTICZ_VOLTS_ENABLE=1
   DOMOTICZ_AMPS_ENABLE=1